The City of Cordova is committed to ensuring residents have the resources needed to stay safe and healthy.

-All individuals should follow these quarantine basics.
 Individuals who are considered high risk should take extra precautions to limit exposure to others.

 Elderly and other at-risk individuals should stay home and limit visitors to only those that are essential.
 Groceries and other supplies should be delivered or dropped off at their doorstop by friends/family.
 Anyone acting as caretaker for an elderly community member should practice strong hand washing hygiene and precautionary measures.

 Even those who are considered healthy need to take precautions to protect themselves and others in the community.
 Individuals are empowered to use strategies that reflect the level of COVID safe behavior they would like to achieve.

-Rules for everyone:
+COVID Safe measures for everyone:

 - Social distance (stay six feet away from people outside your home)